 Faculty in the Fashion Design program are dedicated professionals who are have achieved success and recognition in their field.

-Paula began her career in education as the Chair of the Fashion Marketing & Merchandising program in 1998 while remaining a partner in a fashion agency.
+Paula transitioned into a fulltime career in education as the Chair of the Fashion Marketing & Merchandising program in 2003.

 Building partnerships and relationships both nationally and internationally is a key component of her responsibilities.